PEARL-Monash/Modularized-Small-Signal-Modeling-of-Grid-Forming-Inverters/README.md

 It contains the full development of the small-signal model of different types of GFMIs and further analysis of the models, including eigenvalue analysis.

-The files in this repository intends to walk you to build a complete small-signal model of a GFMI built from scratch.
+The files in this repository intend to walk you to build a complete small-signal model of a GFMI built from scratch and to conduct analysis with the small-signal models.

 ## Citing this repository